 There is no real, accurate way to prove a person was on their phone at the time they were pulled over — body cameras would not be enacted until the actual stop.
 This gives police officers leeway to pull people over and cite the reason as texting, even if this was not truly the case.
 This could potentially turn into rouse to pull people over and start late night DUI investigations, leading to the illegal arrests of hundreds of people.

-We fear Florida's texting and driving law could even turn into a injust and race-based policing effort.
+We fear Florida's texting and driving law could become another way that police have unjust and race-based policing efforts.

 Learn more about the dangers of unintending consequences of Florida's texting and driving law here.